 Crew: Image Video Solutions, the production company that has done all of Darryl’s commercials (including Super Bowl) for the past 4 years, took on The Hammer Super Bowl Commercial challenge once again!
 It took a well-oiled machine to pull off this year’s shoot and editing.
 A special thanks goes to the Director, Executive Producer, Director of Photography, Camera Operators, Producers, Costume designers, Art Department, Stunt Team, Visual Effects team, Makeup Artists, Lighting and Grip team, Production Assistants, Marketing Team and the Catering and Craft Services Department that kept us all well fed during the week—We are so grateful for our entire crew!

 Fun Facts about the 2020 Super Bowl Commercial

 Image Video Solutions began post-production work even before the shoot began!
 That’s because it took a lot of effort to create the background and some of the ships.

 Not everything was CGI!
 Our set builder created a massive, realistic spaceship for The Hammer, along with a realistic “hammer” throttle.

 Our stunt team has worked in some pretty big productions!
 The actors in the fight scene are all trained professionals, some of whom you may have even seen in some of your favorite movies on the big screen!

 Visit our 2020 Super Bowl “Hammer in Space” Commercial Page

-Visit our 2020 lawyer Super Bowl page for more information about Darryl’s latest commercial, as well as an opportunity to win “The Hammer Sidekick Experience!”
+Visit our 2020 lawyer Super Bowl page for more information about Darryl’s Super Bowl commercial, now with over 14 million views!

 The law firm of Isaacs and Isaacs operates nationally with their primary office at 1601 Business Center Ct, Louisville, KY 40299.
 Please note that services may be performed by other attorneys.